 Anyway, I hope you give this recipe a try and let me know how you go!
 Enjoy!

 P.P.S.
-If you need additional help, don’t forget to check out my video instruction at the end of the post.
+If you need additional help, don’t forget to check out my video instruction above.

 Ingredients for Tteokbokki (Serves 2)